 [Adam]

-Pro tip: You may not know much about someone’s product or service before you begin working with them.
+Pro Tip: You may not know much about someone’s product or service before you begin working with them.
 It’s still good to name something specific that you notice about their work—it helps the reader know that you took the time to personalize the email.

-Go to the company’s “About” page and read up on its mission and vision.
-This should give you an idea of the heart of their company and will help you know what to say.
+Go to the Company’s “About” page and read up on its mission and vision.
+This should give you an idea of the heart of their Company and will help you know what to say.

 How to introduce yourself in an email to a professor

 Before you send your professor an email, take a moment to look them up in the school directory or through LinkedIn and see if they have their doctorate or not.
-If they do, address the email to “Dr. [last name],” if not, stick with “Professor [last name].”
-Earning a doctorate takes a lot of time, effort, and investment.
-It’s good to start the email off by acknowledging their expertise!
+If they do, address the email to “Dr. [last name];” if not, stick with “Professor [last name].”

-Let’s say you’ll be taking their Anatomy 101 class that starts in a few weeks, and you want to check-in and introduce yourself.
+Let’s say you’ll be taking their Anatomy 101 class that starts in a few weeks, and you want to check in and introduce yourself.

 Here’s one way that you can go about that: